aragon/radspec/README.md

 }]
 ```

-Write a simple tool using radspec to interpret this.
+Write a simple tool using radspec to interpret this:

 ```js
 import radspec from 'radspec'